What is the course about?

 What level is the course and do I need any particular skills?

-You should have completed Classical Greek 1 modules 1 and 2 or have equivalent knowledge.
+You should have completed the second module of Classical Greek 3, or have an equivalent level of familiarity with the language.

 How will I be taught, and will there be any work outside the class?